AMASONG: Leadership

 AMASONG records and performs regularly.
-It is now under the direction of choir director Heidi Weatherford.
+As of 2020, it is under the direction of choir director Heidi Weatherford.
 Past directors include Jill Crandall, Meagan Johnson, Esther Gille, Margot Rejskind, and Deborah Skydell.

 Founding director Kristina Boerger stepped down from her position as choir director and relocated to New York City in 2000.
 New York was her performance and teaching base until 2009.
 She is currently Director of University Choirs at the DePauw School of Music, where her Chamber Singers have performed by invitation at the White House.
 She has lectured in music history at Barnard College and taught choral conducting at the Manhattan School of Music.
 Each summer Boerger joins the faculty of the Madison Early Music Festival as a conductor, soprano, and course instructor.
 She tours and records with the Pomerium Renaissance vocal ensemble and toured and performed for nine years with the Western Wind, which is an a cappella sextet.
 In addition, she has recorded for Bobby McFerrin and collaborated on works for movement and vocal ensemble with the Christopher Caines Dancers.

+AMASONG stopped rehearsals in spring 2020 due to the COVID-19 pandemic.
+In the fall of 2023, the group reorganized and resumed live concerts once again.